sposetti/TestDocs/apache-pig.md

 Copy Configuration Files
 ----

-On all Pig hosts, create the config directory, copy the config files and set the permissions:
+On all hosts where Pig will be executed, create the config directory, copy the config files and set the permissions:

     rm -r $PIG_CONF_DIR
     mkdir -p $PIG_CONF_DIR